Axway/open-banking-docs/content/en/docs/Configuration/onboarding.md

 The organization admin (for instance, the person who initialy register the organization fromthe portal) can invite directly new developers from the Users menu in Portal.

+## Organization registration from Developer Portal

+Third-party solution providers can register as organizations using this option, providing them access to full user management capabilities and other advanced features.

+* Click on the Register button at the API Portal homepage
+* Click the "Register your organization" button
+* Fill in form with the "NCA status" set to "Applied" and click Register button
+* Go and check your email...
+* Click the "Confirm request" link in the verification email
+* Following the link will prompt a password reset email and a confirmation message.
+Go and * ck your email again...
+* A new email is sent that provides a temporary password.
+Click on the "here" link
+* Sign-in with username and temporary password
+* Change password
+* Log back in with new password
+* API Catalog page is displayed

 ## Dynamic client registration

 New client can directly use the Dynamic client registration (DCR) API to self-register.